bioinfomaticsCSU/MBiRW/README.md

 5) For each disease pair, the number of their sharing common drugs is stored in shareWdd.mat;

-6) CDataSets store the combined datasets;
+6) CDataSets store the combined datasets; Datasets_indep store the independent dataset.

 2.Code.
 1) normFun.m: function implementing normalization;